Water Quality Standards Tools for Tribes

 Tribal/State Human Health Criteria Calculator

 Human health ambient water quality criteria represent specific levels of chemicals or conditions in a water body that are not expected to cause adverse effects to human health from ingesting drinking water, fish, or other aquatic organisms.
 EPA provides recommendations for “water + organism” and “organism only” human health criteria for states and authorized tribes to consider when adopting criteria into their water quality standards.
 These human health criteria are developed by EPA under Section 304(a) of the Clean Water Act.

 This calculator generates a customized numeric HHC table based upon a selected fish consumption rate (FCR) and cancer risk level (CRL).
 The calculator also includes national default values for body weight (80 kg) and drinking water consumption rate (2.4 liters per day), which were used in 2015 to update EPA's national recommended human health criteria for 94 pollutants.
-(For more information on the values included in the calculator below, please see the Model WQS template.)
+(For more information on the values included in the calculator below, please refer to the Model WQS template.)
 Tribes may also enter their own fish consumption rates, provided they submit supporting documentation (e.g. fish consumption rate survey).
 Please work with your EPA Regional Office to determine the appropriate FCR.
 All selected values and supporting information should be noted in paragraph (d)(2) of the Model Water Quality Standards Template, or an equivalent section in any submitted WQS package.

 - National Recommended Water Quality Criteria - Human Health Criteria